OrdnanceSurvey/openspace-ios-sdk/README.md

 When enabled, a distinct annotation will be added to the map complete with estimated GPS accuracy display in the form of a circle around the annotation, a large circle represents a low accuracy and large margin of error in determining the device location.

-To start or stop receiving updates, change this propery:
+Change this property to start or stop receiving updates;

 ```objective-c
 mapView.showsUserLocation = YES/NO;